jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 But think of it like this.
 Imagine that you are trying to build a house.
 You could build it by putting together woods based on how you think a house should look like, and I know you are smart so it would probably work.
 However, you might find it hard to change part of the house after a while since many things might be depended on each other unintentionally.

 Instead, let's say your architect friend Joe comes along to help you build the house.
 Joe is a nice guy, so he draws a diagram on how the house should be build based on his experience.
-Once the house is build, you would find it easy to manipulate part of the house since you have understanding of how changing one part affect others.
-After enough time, you can change the house to be what ever you want it to be with less hustle!
+Once the house is built, you would find it easy to manipulate part of the house since you have an understanding of how changing one part affects others.
+After enough time, you can change the house to be whatever you want it to be with less hustle!

 ![Two Houses](http://i.imgur.com/BnvyFnp.jpg)

 The planning diagram that Joe made is exactly what design pattern is!
-It gives you a roadmap to build a robust software from other programmers experiences that makes your code easy to manipulate and scale for everyone!
+It gives you a roadmap to build a robust software from other programmers experiences that make your code easy to manipulate and scale for everyone!

 Beside from the fact you can knock your friend's socks off by saying you know JavaScript design pattern, knowing design patterns makes you a better programmer!
 It allows you to: